Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 First, Everest Base Camp, Then Gokyo Lakes

 After the base camp visit from Lobuche, you spend a night in Gorakshep and then hike up to Kalapatthar before reaching Zongla (4830m) for the Cho La pass 5360m).
-It takes around 3 hours to reach the top gaining about 500m elevation.
+Reaching the top takes around 3 hours, gaining about 500m elevation.

-If there is snow, it also will be difficult going down after the top, but the iron rope has been fixed around the pass on both sides, so you can catch that while descending.
+If there is snow, descending after the top will be challenging, but the iron rope has been fixed around the pass on both sides, so you can catch it while descending.

 You will not miss a chance of reaching very close to the world's most incredible mountain if you visit the base camp first, even if you can not go over the Cho La, because most trekkers might have a primary goal of reaching the bottom of Everest at least once in their life.